M64GitHub/1st-shot/README.md

 ### Dropstacles

+The blue round objects.
 Shoot these to collect rewards (but don't touch them!):
 - **ShieldDrop** (25%)
 - **LifeDrop** (20%)
 - **AmmoDrop** (40%)
 - **Jackpot** (5%): Shield + Life + 100 Ammo!

 They all look the same, the actual reward will be a surprise.
+(numbers in brackets are the chance for the reward type)

 ### Score Milestones